jacob-kachmarek/text-editor/README.md

 # Text-Editor
   ## Description
   A Progressive Web application that allows to user to write things down like a word document.
 A simple text-editor.
+Deployed app [here](https://immense-cliffs-98812-bb8888d71273.herokuapp.com/).

   ## Table of Contents